mne-tools/mne-rsa/paper/paper.md

 ## Performance
 Performing RSA in a searchlight pattern will produce tens of thousands of RDMs that can take up multiple gigabytes of space.
-For memory efficiency, RDMs are never kept in memory longer than they need to be, hence the useage of Python generators.
+For memory efficiency, RDMs are never kept in memory longer than they need to be, hence the usage of Python generators.
 It is almost always easier to re-compute RDMs than it is to write them to disk and later read them back in.
 The computation of RDMs is parallelized across CPU cores.